 Animal Trafficking 'Kingpin' Arrested in Thailand

-Thai police toppled an accused kingpin in the global multi-million dollar wildlife black market, with the arrest on Friday of Boonchai Bach in Nakhon Phanom, near the Laos-border along the Mekong river.
+Thai police toppled an accused kingpin in the global multi-million-dollar wildlife black market, with the arrest on Friday of Boonchai Bach in Nakhon Phanom, near the Laos border along the Mekong river.

 For more than a decade, Boonchai is believed to have overseen a syndicate responsible for the illegal trade of wildlife poached in Asia and Africa, according to the anti-trafficking group Freeland, which describes him as a "kingpin" who has evaded capture for years.